TanYa-Go/Babushka-Bakes/TESTING.md

 ### **Test**
 I have tried to register for a new account.
-I have tried to login with my new credentials.\
+I have tried to login with my new credentials.
 I tried to change my details and click **Update Information**.\
 I have tried to change my password and I have received an email with a link to reset it.
 I have tested the logout button.

 **Form Validation**

+The **Sign Up** form will not allow submission if all the fields are not filled out.
+All fields are required and the form will give a warning if the user tries to submit without entering all the information.

 ### **Result**
 I was able to create the account, and I have received an email to confirm my email.\